-According to a recent report by eMarketer, 65% of US marketers use location data for targeting and personalisation, with Geofencing being the most popular location based marketing tactic.
+According to a report by eMarketer, 65% of US marketers use location data for targeting and personalisation, with Geofencing being the most popular location based marketing tactic.

 But what about Geotargeting?
 How does it differ from Geofencing, and how can you use it to deliver more personalised and relevant experiences to your customers?